The Galaxy Being

 "The Galaxy Being" is the first episode of the original The Outer Limits television series, originally broadcast on September 16, 1963.
 In it, Allan Maxwell, an engineer for a small radio station, somehow makes contact with a peaceful alien creature - the "Galaxy Being" - who is then transported to Earth by accident.
 The Galaxy Being inadvertently kills several people with its natural radiation, and is met with violence from the people of Earth.

 Narration

-The now-famous opening narration to this and future episodes beginning with "There is nothing wrong with your television set" from "the Control Voice" was performed by veteran radio, screen and TV actor, Vic Perrin.
+The opening narration to this and future episodes beginning with "There is nothing wrong with your television set" from "the Control Voice" was performed by veteran radio, screen, and TV actor, Vic Perrin.
 The Control Voice also provided opening and closing narration.